kwdaisuke/mk/docs/Biblio/SoftwareEngineering/oop.md

-In the abstraction.py file, the Location and Country classes are defined.
+Location and Country classes are defined.
 The Location class has two attributes, longitude and latitude, and the Country class has a name attribute and a location attribute that is an instance of the Location class.
 This is an example of abstraction, as the Country class is abstracting the concept of a location and representing it using the Location class.

 ```py title="abstraction.py" linenums="1"
 class Location: